-I admit I have actually tried to "blow" the dust off my sensor using either my mouth or hand held blower only to discover I made matters worse.
-You know, when you start focusing your lens / camera and you see tale tale signs of dust and you sigh! knowing trying to remove it in the field is a challange and trying to do the post processing will add un-necessary time to your work flow.
+I admit I have actually tried to "blow" the dust off my sensor using either my mouth or handheld blower only to discover I made matters worse.
+You know, when you start focusing your lens/camera and you see signs of dust and you sigh! knowing trying to remove it in the field is a challenge and trying to do the post-processing will add unnecessary time to your workflow.

 I too have used a lot of "things" to help keep the dust off the sensor, and out in the field in a grassy lot changing nosepieces, mounting and dismounting your gear will eventually lead to some dust on the sensor.

 The Eyelead camera sensor cleaning kit is simple: In the kit, you receive a sticky gel cleaning rod with the attached gel head and a few sheets of tacky paper to extend the life of the kit.
 How it works is as easy as touching the gel head to the sensor a few times, the gel will lift the dust off without leaving a single smudge or mark on your sensor.

 Before every day of my shooting sessions, I remove the front cover of my camera to expose the sensor and make a few dabs with the gel head, then and only then am I confident my day is good to go without specks of dust to worry about.

 Keeping life frustration-free is worth the price of the kit of about $50.00, & it can clean all your sensors + any glass filters that may have dust on them.
 For me, it is worth the price to remove that hassle of dust removal.
 I own three DSLRs and 2 CCDs costing thousands of dollars, and I have never had any issues using these on my equipment.
 If you try the GEL method, you will soon understand what a blessing it is to have with you in the field.

 Pros: Ease of use and very effective at dust removal - Top Notch!
 Don't fight with the dust - lift it off your sensor!